Usage Glossary

 -

-List of Internet Providers below - Examples included but not limited to:
+List of Streaming Services and Devices below - Examples included but not limited to:

 Streaming Networks - Netflix, Disney Plus, Hulu, ESPN, Prime Video, HBO Max, CBS, Samsung, Pluto, TUBI Sling, Peacock, Vudu, Crackle and Kanopy, MLB, NFL, Food Network, Starz, YouTube